How to Set Up Hyper Backup on a Synology NAS

 For this reason, the Hyper Backup package is an incredibly powerful one.
 It’s easy to use, works incredibly well, and will ensure that your most important data is backed up from your NAS to a separate location.

-I have done a few different tutorials on Hyper Backup, but my goal with this article is to create a complete guide on Hyper Backup on a Synology NAS that can be easily followed and tailored to anyone.
+I have done a few different tutorials on Hyper Backup, but my goal with this article is to create a complete guide on hat can be easily followed and tailored to anyone.

 How to Set Up Hyper Backup on a Synology NAS

-The steps below will explain everything you can do to set up Hyper Backup on a Synology NAS.
+The steps below will explain everything you can do to set up the application and ensure your backups are running properly.

 Setting Up a Hyper Backup Task

-The sole purpose of Hyper Backup on a Synology NAS is to give users an easy way to back data up from their NAS to a separate location.
+The sole purpose of this application is to give users an easy way to back data up from their NAS to a separate location.

-The steps below will outline the general process for using Hyper Backup on a Synology NAS, but you’ll have to tailor the setup to your individual needs.
+The steps below will outline the general process, but you’ll have to tailor the setup to your individual needs.

 1. Launch Hyper Backup and select the + symbol, then Data backup task.